 If you have had an operative or otherwise more complicated vaginal birth, it’s a good idea to request follow-up care specifically focused on your pelvic floor.
-Luckily, this is becoming something more built in to standard postpartum care, but you may have to take the added step of asking for it if not offered.
+Luckily, this is becoming something more built into standard postpartum care, but you may have to take the added step of asking for it if not offered.

-Caesarean Birth : Your Pelvic Floor After C-Section
+Cesarean Birth : Your Pelvic Floor After C-Section

 As mentioned, pregnancy itself typically changes the tone of your pelvic floor muscles, as well as all the muscles in your core.
-That’s true, so you can have pelvic floor issues after a c section or a vaginal birth.
+That’s true, so you can have pelvic floor issues after a c-section or a vaginal birth.

 Caring for your Pelvic Floor in Postpartum